 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance related.
 We update our site regularly, and all content is reviewed by car insurance experts.

-Smartphones continue to be adopted by more wireless consumers, offering yet another distraction behind the wheel of cars.
-These advanced phones go well beyond traditional cell phones, offering a huge range of functionality and a wide range of applications, such as browsing the web, tweeting and even allowing you to post status updates, photographs and more to social networking site Facebook.
+A smartphone device continues to be adopted by more wireless consumers, offering yet another distraction behind the wheel of cars.
+These advanced phones go well beyond traditional cell phones, offering a huge range of functionality and a wide range of applications for the customer, such as browsing the web, tweeting, and even allowing you to post status updates, photographs, and more to social networking site Facebook.

 Last week, we discussed an application being offered by AT&T that parents can use to keep their children from texting or performing other tasks with smartphones when they’re driving.
 And with corporate rivalries being what they are – followers of the mobile industry should know that Sprint has sued to stop AT&T’s proposed purchase of T-Mobile – this week, Sprint answers with their own application designed for the same purpose.

-While we still think education and self-control are the real answer to distracted driving, for parents of young drivers who fear their children can’t be trusted to put the cell phone down when they’re behind the wheel and are customers of Sprint, there’s now an option, albeit with a monthly cost.
+While we still think education and self-control are the real answer to distracted driving, for parents of young drivers who fear their children can’t be trusted to put the mobile phones down when they’re behind the wheel and are customers of Sprint, there’s now an option, albeit with a monthly cost.